mentainha/m3o/README.md

 ### Micro Services

 Developers build and contribute to [Micro Services](https://github.com/micro/services), which act as an abstraction layer for existing third party public APIs.
 We then automate the building and publishing of those services and generate client libraries for them all.
-This creates a shared and fully managed platform for everyone to use.

 ## Development